phluid61/internet-drafts/file-scheme/draft.md

-It might be necessary to include user information such as a username in a file URI, for example when mapping a VMS file path with a node reference that includes the username.
+It might be necessary to include user information such as a username in a file URI, for example when mapping a VMS file path with a node reference that includes a username.

 To allow user information to be included in a file URI, the `file-auth` rule in {{syntax}} can be replaced with the following: